Results for: "Data"

 Terminates thr and schedules another thread to be run, returning the terminated Thread.
 If this is the main thread, or the last thread, exits the process.

-Path of the file being run
+Returns the path of the file being executed.

 Return the tag object which was called for.